AnaAquiles/PituitaryBaselineStates/README.md

 ## :shipit: What’s This All About?

-While the pituitary’s responsiveness to external hormonal cues is well understood, its **spontaneous, intrinsic activity** remains underexplored — yet may hold the key to understanding hormonal adaptability and internal homeostasis.
+While the pituitary’s responsiveness to external hormonal cues is well understood, its **spontaneous, intrinsic activity** remains underexplored, yet may hold the key to understanding hormonal adaptability and internal homeostasis.

 In our perspective, we propose that:
 > Baseline pituitary activity emerges from the delicate interplay between **excitatory and inhibitory signals**, stochastic fluctuations, and feedback regulation — forming a flexible and self-regulated network.